SoftwareAG/c8y-docs/content/smartrest/mqtt-static-templates.md

 ##### Set supported software types (150) {#150}

-Sets the list of cloud remote access protocols supported by the device.
+Sets the list of Cloud Remote Access protocols supported by the device.
 Possible values are `SSH`,`TELNET`,`VNC` and `PASSTHROUGH`.
 Empty elements are ignored.
 An empty list removes the `c8y_RemoteAccessSupportedProtocols` fragment entirely.

 |Position|Parameter|Mandatory|Type|
 |:-------|:-------|:-------|:---|